mrdunk/flowing-terrain/README.md

 This project is intended to document a simple algorithm for creating 3 dimensional terrain maps and their likely watercourses.

+In the screenshots darker tiles indicate higher elevation.
-Red lines here are where it is calculated rivers will form:
+Red highlights show the drainage value; Areas with more red are where rivers will form.
 ![islands](https://github.com/mrdunk/flowing-terrain/blob/master/assets/watershed.png)

 ## The problem: